 The big takeaway: bulbs win on simplicity, multi-arm and gooseneck lights win on placement, and panels win when you need serious coverage.

-What to look for in a grow light
+What to Look for in a Grow Light: A Buyer’s Checklist

 Start with how you’ll actually place the light.
 A bulb is easiest if you already have a lamp or socket near your plants.
 A gooseneck works when plants sit at different heights.
 A panel makes sense when you’re lighting a defined grow area, especially if you want edge-to-edge coverage.